Chukwuebukaoguejiofo/Programming_cheat_sheets/_OOP/oop.md

 ###### Encapsulation
-- Hide variables, use getters and setters
+- Hide variables, use getters and setters.
 - Hide unnecessary details in our classes and provide a clear and simple interface for working with them.

 ###### Inheritance
+- Inherit functionality of another class, write less code.
 - Improves code readability and enable the reuse of functionality.

 ###### Abstraction
-- Hide implementation
+- Hide implementation.
 - Deal with objects considering their important characteristics and ignore all other details.

 ###### Polymorphism